 History of Blockchain

-Blockchain’s origin is widely credited to cryptography David Chaum, who first proposed a blockchain-like protocol among a decentralized node network in a 1982 dissertation.
-Its first traces, however, go all the way back to the 1970s, when computer scientist Ralph Merkle patented Hash trees, also known as Merkle trees, that makes cryptographic linking between blocks of stored data possible.
+Blockchain’s origin is widely credited to cryptographer David Chaum, who first proposed a blockchain-like protocol among a decentralized node network in a 1982 dissertation.
+Its first traces, however, go back to the 1970s, when computer scientist Ralph Merkle patented Hash trees, also known as Merkle trees, that make cryptographic linking between blocks of stored data possible.

 These theories would come together in 1991, with the launch of the first-ever blockchain product.
 In an effort to create tamper-proof records in a digital era, scientist Stuart Haber and cryptographer Scott Stornetta developed a computational solution that would time-stamp documents using hash function in a chronological chain of digital certificates.
 Thanks to the help of mathematician David Bayer, Merkle trees were incorporated into the design the following year, so that data could be consolidated into one block — similar to what we know blockchain’s functionality to be like today.

-Then, in 2009, Bitcoin — the world’s first cryptocurrency — debuted.
-Launched under the pseudonym Satoshi Nakamoto, the peer-to-peer electronic cash system not only established a digital alternative to fiat currency, it also introduced the concept of a public, decentralized blockchain that drops third party intervention.
+In 2009, Bitcoin — the world’s first cryptocurrency — debuted.
+Launched under the pseudonym Satoshi Nakamoto, the peer-to-peer electronic cash system not only established a digital alternative to fiat currency, it also introduced the concept of a public, decentralized blockchain that drops third-party intervention.
 This project was largely responsible for introducing blockchain into our everyday vernacular, and wasn’t rivaled until 2015, with the launch of the Ethereum platform.
-Its creator, Vitalik Buterin, advances blockchain tech through smart contracts — self-executing programs that automate transaction verification — and decentralized applications, or DApps, that enable developers to partake in Web3 by building their own applications.
+Its creator, Vitalik Buterin, advances blockchain tech through smart contracts and decentralized applications (DApps) that enable developers to partake in Web3 by building their own applications.

 And while blockchain is near-synonymous with Web3 and cryptocurrency, the distributed ledger technology has found its way into a number of industries — from easing logistics bottlenecks to providing transparent patient care — in the two decades since its initial real-world application.